 What the studies show: While there aren’t any completed, large-scale clinical trials on the use of CBD for bipolar, preliminary studies show varying results.
 One small recent study with two subjects concluded that Cannabidiol might be ineffective for manic episodes of bipolar affective disorder when used on its own.
 Another recent study shows that CBD can ease the symptoms of psychosis with just a single dose.

-All the facts: While studies show that results are a bit of a mixed bag to this point, anecdotal evidence is strong.
+What the facts say: While studies show that results are a bit of a mixed bag to this point, anecdotal evidence is strong.
 Luckily, clinical trials are in progress, and due to be completed in February of 2020.
 Hopefully, at that time we’ll be better able to gauge the efficacy of using CBD for bipolar disorder.

 What is bipolar disorder?